zjor/hello-react-redux/README.md

 ## TODO ##

+- implement TODO application
-- create counter with buttons
+- configure webpack with babel as a plugin
-- bind counter model to redux store
+- deploy to free static hosting